-For children, or adults lacking capacity, a Professional Deputy or Trustee will usually manage their PI settlement.
-The Office of the Public Guardian (OPG) Professional Deputies standards guidance makes it clear that the Professional Deputy has a duty to claim all sources of state funding that their client is eligible for.
+Where you are acting as a Professional Deputy or Trustee for a child, or an adult lacking capacity, you will usually manage their PI settlement.
+The Office of the Public Guardian (OPG) Professional Deputies standards guidance makes it clear that the Professional Deputy has a duty to claim all sources of public funding for which their client is eligible.

-Finally, those people with no fault based injuries do not have compensation packages, and will need to rely heavily on Health and Social Care provisions.
+Finally, those people without fault-based injuries do not have settlements and will need to rely heavily on publicly funded health and social care services.

-The two main sources of funded care are from social services or from the NHS.
+The two main sources of publicly funded care are Local Authority Social Services and the NHS.
 Some people may get a jointly funded package.
 Either type of funding can cover the cost of care in a residential setting or at home.
 Both types of funding can be provided as a Personal Budget so your client can purchase and manage his or her own care, rather than having the care provided directly by Health or Social Services.

 No. NHS Continuing Healthcare (NHS CHC) is non-means tested and the PI settlement must be ignored.
 Social Services will do a means test.
 However, current law and guidance requires the Local Authority to ignore the PI settlement.
 We can help if Health or Social Services refuse or reduce a support package because of your client’s PI settlement.

-Some PI settlements include undertakings which prevent the client making an application for Social Services funded care or NHS CHC.
-While an undertaking is onerous, it is always worth getting advice before deciding to discount the possibility of seeking state funding.
+Some PI settlements include undertakings which prevent your client making an application for Social Services funded care or NHS CHC.
+While an undertaking is onerous, it is always worth getting advice before discounting the possibility of seeking public funding.
 For example, in a recent case I dealt with, the undertaking prevented the Deputy from seeking social care support from the Local Authority under a specific piece of legislation that is no longer in force.
-This meant their client was entitled to Social Service’s support under the Care Act.
+This meant that their client was entitled to social services support under the Care Act 2014.

 Your client qualifies for NHS CHC if you can show that they have a primary healthcare need.
 This is a complex area of law and practice.
-At present, only 57,000 adults across England qualify for NHS CHC but this is always worth exploring.
+At present, less that 55,000 adults across England qualify for NHS CHC – but this is always worth exploring.

 Yes.
-I have a client who had a bike accident which has left him with a brain injury and a condition that means that if he eats over 2000 calories a day he will have a heart attack and if he drinks more than 2.5 litres of liquids a day he will have a stroke.
-He has memory problems and can’t remember eating and drinking, so he must be monitored at all times.
+For example, my client Robert had an accident, resulting in a brain injury and a condition that means that he must not exceed a certain number of calories in food, or a certain amount of liquid each day.
+His memory problems mean that he can’t remember eating and drinking, so he must be monitored at all times.
 He received a low score on the DST but due the nature, complexity, intensity and unpredictability of his needs, he was found to have a “primary health care need” and was awarded NHS CHC.
 This funds his care at home package and keeps him safe.

-NHS CHC for adults and NHS CCC for children is not means tested and therefore your client cannot be charged for the services provided by the NHS.
+Like NHS CHC for adults, NHS CCC for children is not means tested and therefore your client cannot be charged for the services provided by the NHS.
 The NHS should fully fund the entire care package for those with “primary health care needs”.

-If your child client has a social care package, the situation under the Children’s Act and Chronically Sick and Disabled Persons Act is less clear cut than it is for adult clients.
-Most local authorities do not attempt to charge children.
-However, we are acting on a number of cases challenging Social Services decisions to charge against the PI trust.
+Special Educational Provision for disabled children in their EHCP must be secured by the Local Authority and cannot be charged for.
+However, the situation for children’s social care under the Children Act 1989 and Chronically Sick and Disabled Persons Act 1970 is less clear cut than it is for adult clients.
+Most Local Authorities do not attempt to charge children.
+However, our solicitors can advise if social services attempt to charge your client against the PI trust.

 I sent a challenge letter, pointing out the charging regulations and disregards.
 Social Services backed down and put a funded care package in place.

 Yes.
-Another case I assisted with is Kevin, now aged 41, who sustained two brain injuries – one at birth and one a few years later, after contracting meningitis.
-He had a PI settlement at £1.1 million.
-He needs 24-hour care.
-Having bought a disability adapted property for him to live in, the remaining settlement was insufficient to meet his care needs for life.
+Another client I assisted was a man who had sustained two brain injuries – one at birth and one a few years later, after contracting meningitis, and had a PI settlement.
+My client needed 24-hour care and having bought a disability-adapted property for him to live in, the remaining settlement was insufficient to meet his care needs for life.
 This became a problem as his mother could not fully contribute to his unpaid care as she grew older.

-Kevin’s injury manifests itself in unpredictable violent mood swings, in which he, his carers or members of the public can be injured.
+My client’s brain injury manifested itself in unpredictable violent mood swings, resulting in a risk of injury to him, his carers or members of the public.
 His mother had never had any assistance from the NHS or Social Services.
 The bank who managed his PI trust referred the family to us.
-After a battle with two local CCGs about which was responsible for Kevin, he was assessed, found to have a “primary healthcare need” and awarded NHS CHC.
-We are now working on a retrospective application for NHS CHC for his care which should have been paid for, in the past.
+After a battle with two local Clinical Commissioning Groups (CCGs) about which was responsible for my client, he was assessed, found to have a “primary healthcare need” and awarded NHS CHC.

-You can challenge this situation, as I did for a child called Leah.
-Leah was brain damaged at birth.
-She was cared for at home with a 24.7 care package, which includes suctioning, catheterisation and PEG feeding.
-The joint assessment by Health and Social Services determined that she required only 40 hours of care a week.
+You can challenge this situation, as I did for a child, Leah, who had suffered a brain injury at birth.
+Leah was cared for at home with a 24 hour care package, which included suctioning, catheterisation and PEG feeding.
+The joint assessment by NHS and Social Services determined that my client required only 40 hours of care a week.
 Her parents were expected to provide the rest of her care.
 Leah was awake much of the night as well as during the day.
 This meant her parents were providing 128 hours care each week with little respite.

 You will need to involve the Professional Deputy or Trustee.
-The Deputy needs to be satisfied that it’s in the best interest of your client to instruct Community Care/Health and Social Care lawyers to investigate all state funding options to protect your client’s PI settlement.
+The Deputy needs to be satisfied that it is in your client’s best interests to instruct our Community Care and Education Law Team to investigate all public funding options to protect your client’s PI settlement.
 We will work closely with the Professional Deputy team and you, as the Case Manager, to support the best outcome for your client.